top of page

 PARTNERS / STAKEHOLDERS

-State actors: Sofia Municipal Council, municipal organisations; Ministry of Labour and Social Policy; National Employment Agency; Labour district offices located in each municipality/city (SDA; Ministry of Education and Science)
+State actors: Sofia Municipal Council, municipal organisations; Ministry of Labour and Social Policy; National Employment Agency; Ombudsman office; Employers’ organisations; Trade unions; Universities, academia, NGOs and think-tanks specialised in labour policies

 PARTICIPANTS/ CO-DESIGNERS